-- 1. All detentions must be served on the next detention day. - 2.
-Detention will be held Monday to Friday as determined by the Administration from 3:20-4:20 PM. - 3.
-Detention is an extension of the class day and may include assigned work. - 4.
+- 1. Detention will be held Monday to Friday after school as determined by the Administration. - 2.
+Detention is an extension of the class day and may include assigned work. - 3.
 Students who do not serve their detention in the assigned time, or do not follow the guidelines for detention, will receive an additional detention.